S0fft/Device-Cloud-Hub/README.md

 You will see the project files appear in your directory.

 ### Running Docker Desktop and Docker Compose
 Afterwards, launch the already installed Docker Desktop.
-Next running it, you can return to the editor or terminal and enter the following command in the terminal:
+Next, while it is running, you can return to the editor or terminal and enter the following command in the terminal:
 ```powershell
 docker-compose up --build
 ```